Edelman and Hill & Knowlton PR Agency Vet Gary Goldhammer on Digital PR Strategy

-Aligning digital strategy with business objectives, unique risks for public companies and engaging in controversial conversations with Gary Goldhammer (@g24khamr), vice president for Interactive Solutions at Edelman Digital at the PRSA International Conference in San Diego.
+Aligning PR agency strategy with boardroom objectives, unique risks around promoting public companies, and engaging in controversial conversations with Gary Goldhammer, vice president at Digital PR firm Edelman Digital, at the Public Relations Society of America International Conference in San Diego.

-Gary has been blogging for five years about the convergence of journalism and new media at Below the Fold.
+Gary has been blogging for five years about the convergence of journalism, reputation, and digital marketing at Below the Fold.

-00:55 – Aligning digital strategy with business strategy by listening to what people are saying online, and creating an engagement strategy based on existing perceptions.
+00:55 – Aligning digital marketing strategy with communications strategy by researching public opinions and creating a promotional strategy based on existing perceptions.

-01:45 – What types of objectives cannot and should not be attempted with digital technology.
+01:45 – What objectives cannot and should not be attempted via digital reputation management?
 What cannot be achieved?

-02:30 – What are the risks public companies should be aware of when they create their digital strategy and what sort of guard rails should be in place before the launch a digital communications campaign?
+02:30 – What are the risks public companies should be aware of when they launch a digital communication strategy, and what sort of guardrails should be in place before brands launch a product marketing campaign?

-03:25 – The duty to report the adverse effects of drug therapy extend beyond those pharmaceutical companies that maintain a social media presence.
-If a company is listening and engaging in any other social media channel, they may still be liable.
+03:25 – The duty to report the adverse effects of drug therapy extends beyond those pharmaceutical companies that maintain a social media presence.
+It may still be liable if a company listens and engages in any other social media channel.

-03:50 – Recent SEC Guidance on the Use of Company Websites to Satisfy Regulation Fair Disclosure and the notion that for public companies using social media, nonselective disclosure translates into nonselective engagement.
+03:50 – Recent SEC Guidance on the Use of Company Websites to Satisfy Regulation Fair Disclosure and the notion that nonselective disclosure for public companies using social media translates into nonselective engagement.

-05:41 – How the online destination of a social media web presence impacts a public company’s duty to update, and whether or not hosting a corporate on a third-party service like Blogger at a BlogSpot domain is any safer than hosting the blog at your own domain.
+05:41 – How a social media footprint impacts a public company’s duty to update, and whether or not hosting a corporate website on a third-party service is any safer than hosting the blog at your own domain.

-07:11 – The duty to update as a strategic factor, rather than a legal factor, and the idea of looking at social media engagement as an ongoing conversation, rather than a one-time campaign.
+07:11 – The duty to update as a strategic communications imperative rather than a legal factor, and the idea of looking at social media engagement as an ongoing conversation rather than a one-time campaign.

-08:03 – How to decide what social media channels are right for your organization based on where an organization’s most desirable community members are interacting already online and building strategies around inputs instead of outputs.
+08:03 – How to decide what social media channels suit your organization based on where an organization’s most desirable community members interact online and building strategies around inputs instead of outputs.

-09:58 – The risks of segmenting communications by social media channel, saying one thing on Twitter and something else on Facebook and treating social media as a broadcast channel, versus an engagement channel.
+09:58 – The risks of segmenting communications by social media channel, saying one thing on Twitter and something else on Facebook, and treating social media as a broadcast versus an engagement channel.

 13:57 — The web has not always been social, but has all media become social?
-A discussion of the Motrin Moms case study as an example of media that wasn’t intended to be social, and how it wound up provoking an adverse reaction via social media.
+Discussing the Motrin Moms case study as an example of media that wasn’t intended to be social and how it provoked an adverse reaction via social media.

-15:01 – Why using social media as a mass media channel is ineffective, and testing pilot projects internally as way of establishing a comfort level inside the organizations before launching initiatives in these channels externally.
+15:01 – Why using social media as a mass media channel is ineffective and testing pilot projects internally to establish a comfort level inside the organizations before launching initiatives in these channels externally.

 19:07 – The future of conventional journalism and the importance of niche and local news agencies.